 The secret is to not overcrowd the oil.
 Drop the oysters into the oil one at a time in different areas and make sure you don’t fill the pot up.
 Below are some other tips and tricks:

 - Too many oysters frying at once will lower the temperature of the oil and you’ll end up with greasy breading.

 - Overfilling can also cause the oil to bubble over due to the high moisture content of the oysters.

 - Oysters don’t need long to cook so as soon as you’re happy with the crispy texture on the outside they are finished.

 - If the cooking oil is brand new the oysters may not be as golden as you want but don’t overcook them just for the sake of color.

 - The first batch may have a blonde color but the second and third will develop a beautiful golden color.

-As soon as the deep fried oysters are fully cooked immediately transfer them to a baking sheet with a cooling rack lined with a paper towel to absorb the excess grease.
+- As soon as the deep-fried oysters are fully cooked immediately transfer them to a baking sheet with a cooling rack lined with a paper towel to absorb the excess grease.

 Outdoor Setup for Deep Frying Oysters

 Make sure to have cardboard underneath the burner to absorb any grease and have all of your equipment nearby.